 Hormones are your body’s chemical messengers.
 They travel throughout your bloodstream to aid in optimal organ functionality.
-If your hormones are not functioning properly or are at abnormal levels, there can be imbalance in your body can cause weight gain, hair loss, infertility, and so much more.
+If your hormones are not functioning properly or are at abnormal levels, there can be an imbalance in your body that can cause weight gain, hair loss, infertility, and so much more.
 In the first part of this blog series, I discussed three hormones that affect not only your weight but your appetite—insulin, leptin, insulin.
 Today we are going to talk about the other three hormones that play a role in regulating your weight—thyroid, estrogen and androgens, and cortisol.

 Though scientists do know that thyroid hormones regulate your body’s metabolism, the exact relationship between thyroid hormones, metabolism, and weight changes is a complex one that isn’t well-understood.
 When your thyroid isn’t producing enough hormones (hypothyroidism), your metabolism slows down, which reduces the number of calories your body burns and often leads to weight gain.

 Conversely, when your thyroid is producing too many hormones (hyperthyroidism), your metabolism goes into overdrive, burning more calories than normal and likely resulting in weight loss.

 However, this is a simplistic picture of the various factors that are involved in these processes.
 Maintaining an ideal body weight is a complicated process that involves optimal hormone levels, adequate caloric intake, and calorie expenditure (movement).

 What to do: Eat foods that promote a healthy lifestyle, get plenty of exercise, and take supplements that support your thyroid.